 Prototyping is one of the most important stages in developing a product.
-It’s at this stage that you need to consider all properties and characteristics of each part of your product.
+It’s at this stage that you need to consider all the properties and characteristics of each part of your product.

-Take a look at this list of 6 properties to consider while prototyping to make sure you’re considering some of the most major factors of your design.
+Take a look at this list of 6 properties to consider while prototyping to make sure you’re considering some of the major factors of your design.

 1. Temperature: High vs Low

 High temperature can cause overheating, melting, warping, and failure to perform.
 Low temperature can cause cracking, freezing, and sealing malfunction.

 In both cases, other properties may become compromised, including compression, adhesiveness, and flammability.
 We help you during your prototyping phase to select materials that can endure both high and low temperatures.

 Electromagnetic interference (EMI) and radio frequency interference (RFI) are external disturbances that can damage or destroy components of your final product.